CAPZ Releases

 Release Process

-Update metadata.yaml (skip for patch releases)
+1. Update main metadata.yaml (skip for patch releases)

 - If not, open a PR to add it.